MontealegreLuis/activity-feed/CONTRIBUTING.md

 ### Git commit format

-Commit messages must follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) which is enforced as a Git hook.
+Commit messages must follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
+Said convention is enforced in a Git hook (which requires you to install [Node](https://nodejs.dev/learn/how-to-install-nodejs)).

 The allowed commit types are: